suffolklibraries/lgc/content/collections/events/get-suffolk-reading-story-trail-1.md

     content:
       -
         type: text
-        text: 'There is both a bus and train service that are a short distance to the starting venue.
-The nearest car park is Clapham Road Car Park.'
+        text: 'The nearest bus stop is on Fisherman''s Way and is served by the Coastal 99 Clipper.'
 updated_by: d0ee360c-4db7-4ecf-9024-8e35603daaef
-updated_at: 1657792701
+updated_at: 1657793147
+organisers:
+  - national-literacy-trust
 ---
 Weave your way on a storytelling trail with Get Suffolk Reading!